sjlouw/sjlouw.github.io/source/_posts/2014-12-17-bgp-basics-and-best-path-selection.markdown

 - iBGP, use **loopbacks** to form neighbor relationships.
 - By default sends BGP messages to eBGP neighbors with a TTL of 1
 - Supports up to 6 paths load-balanced.
+- If BGP `synchronization` enabled, there must be a match for the prefix in the IP routing table to be considered valid path.

 ###Best Path Algorithm: